« RETURN TO DIRECTORY

 Bio

-Joy L. Kennedy, PhD, CCC-SLP, is an Assistant Professor in the Speech Program, Speech-Language Pathology concentration at North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
+Joy L. Kennedy, PhD, CCC-SLP, is an Assistant Professor in the Communication Disorders Department, Speech-Language Pathology concentration at North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
 Dr. Kennedy has over 20 years of clinical experience in speech-language pathology and eight years of experience as a clinical supervisor/educator.

 Research Interests